cdsilubrico/Rest/README.md

-A Simple back-end service using SpringBoot-Kotlin with PostGreSQL
+A Simple back-end service using SpringBoot-Kotlin with PostGreSQL Database